-A couple of years ago, Time Warner Cable – now Spectrum – required customers getting cable feeds on TVs not supported by a DVR or cable box to get digital converters to continue receiving cable channels.
-(Previously those “extra” TVs just had a cable going directly into the back of the set, and you got “basic” channels going up to around channel 72.)
+Several years ago, Time Warner Cable – now Spectrum – required customers getting cable feeds on TVs not supported by a DVR or cable box to get digital adapters to continue receiving cable channels.
+(Previously those “extra” TVs just had a cable going directly into the back of the set, and you got “basic” channels at no additional charge.)

-I already have a Roku on my main TV downstairs for watching Netflix and Amazon Prime and other streaming services, but I didn’t realize the Spectrum channel on Roku would essentially stream my entire cable lineup live, including premium and local broadcast channels.
+I was already using a Roku on my main TV for watching Netflix and Amazon Prime and Hulu.
+The Spectrum channel on Roku essentially streams your entire cable package live, including premium channels, local broadcast channels and even On Demand channels.

 Here’s how to do it